InukaSilva/Devlog/content/Projects/Portfolio/Portfolio Update - August 20th, 2025.md

 ---
-title: Portfolio - the idea
+title: Portfolio Update - August 20th, 2025
 draft: false
 tags:
 date: 2025-08-20
 ---
 Progress has been made, quite a bit actually.
 After looking through thousands of inspiration, I have come up with a design that I think fits my needs.
 I really liked how [Azuki](https://www.azuki.com/) had the text on their screen being minimal, with a elegant clean font.
 Additionally, with all the graphics, it made me want to stay on their website and keep exploring.
 I want to recreate that feeling with my portfolio.